 Historically, Ingram Industries has provided certain administrative services to the Company.
 The Company is allocated a portion of the costs of these administrative services.
-This allocation totaled \$1.6 million, \$2.4 million, \$3.5 million, and \$3.3 million in 1993, 1994, 1995, and the first three quarters of 1996, respectively.
+This allocation totaled \$1.6 million, \$2.4 million, \$3.5 million, and \$2.1 million in 1993, 1994, 1995, and the first half of 1996, respectively.
 In connection with the Split-Off, the Company will enter into the Transitional Service Agreements with Ingram Industries relating to the continued provision of certain administrative services.
-The Company believes that the terms of the Transitional Service Agreements will be on a basis as favorable as those that would be obtained from third parties on an arm's length basis.
+The Company believes that the terms of the Transitional Service Agreements will be on a basis at least as favorable as those that would be obtained from third parties on an arm's length basis.
 The Transitional Service Agreements generally terminate on December 31, 1996, although payroll services under the Transitional Service Agreements will be provided through December 31, 1997.
 After such termination, the Company will be required to provide such services internally or find a third-party provider of such services.

 Additionally, Ingram Industries has provided a large portion of the debt financing required by the Company in connection with its expansion.
-As of December 31, 1994, December 30, 1995, and September 28, 1996, \$449.4 million, \$673.8 million, and \$479.7 million, respectively, was outstanding to Ingram Industries.
+As of December 31, 1994, December 30, 1995, and June 29, 1996, \$449.4 million, \$673.8 million, and \$560.8 million, respectively, was outstanding to Ingram Industries.
 Interest on such debt has been charged based on Ingram Industries' domestic weighted average cost of funds.
 See Note 6 of Notes to Consolidated Financial Statements.
-In connection with the Split-Off, the Company will assume Ingram Industries' accounts receivable securitization program in partial satisfaction of amounts due to Ingram Industries.
-The Company intends to use borrowings under the Credit Facility to repay the remaining intercompany indebtedness to Ingram Industries, which was incurred for general corporate purposes, primarily working capital needs in connection with the expansion of the Company's business.
-The Company will also use borrowings under the Credit Facility to repay outstanding revolving indebtedness related to amounts drawn by certain of the Company's subsidiaries, as participants in Ingram Industries' existing \$380 million credit facility, which will terminate concurrently with the closing of this offering.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Liquidity and Capital Resources.
+In connection with the Split-Off, substantially all of the debt facilities of Ingram Industries guaranteed by the Company will be assumed by the Company in satisfaction of amounts due to Ingram Industries.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Liquidity and Capital Resources."

 The Company leases certain office space near Buffalo, New York from a partnership owned by certain members of the Ingram family.
 The lease agreement expires January 31, 2013 and requires annual rental payments of approximately \$1.6 million.
+The partnership is in discussions with lenders with regard to a possible restructuring of the lease agreement relating to this facility, which could require the Company to capitalize this lease for financial reporting purposes in the amount of approximately \$15.0 million at June 29, 1996.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Liquidity and Capital Resources."
-The Company currently subleases its facilities in Santa Ana, California and Harrisburg, Pennsylvania from Ingram Industries pursuant to a sublease which expires March 1, 2007.
+The Company subleases its facilities in Santa Ana, California and Harrisburg, Pennsylvania from Ingram Industries pursuant to a sublease which expires March 1, 2007.
 The sublease agreement requires annual rental payments of approximately \$2.1 million.
-In connection with the Reorganization, the Company intends to acquire ownership of these facilities for an aggregate amount of approximately \$22.6 million.
+In connection with the Split-Off, the Company is in discussions with the present lessor (which now leases directly to Ingram Industries) with respect to entering into a direct lease agreement under terms and conditions similar to the sublease.
+Alternatively, the Company may acquire ownership of these facilities for an aggregate amount of approximately \$25.0 million, utilizing borrowings under the Credit Facility.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Liquidity and Capital Resources."
 The Company's lease for its distribution center in Millington, Tennessee is guaranteed by Ingram Industries.
-This guarantee provides for the release of Ingram Industries' guarantee including consummation of an initial public offering of at least \$300 million.
-Certain of the Company's other leases are guaranteed by Ingram Industries.
-The Company anticipates that such guarantees will be released in connection with the Solit-Off.
+This guarantee provides for the release of Ingram Industries' guarantee upon satisfaction by the Company of certain financial requirements specified in the guarantee including consummation of an initial public offering of at least \$300 million.
+Certain of the Company's other leases are quaranteed by Ingram Industries.
+The Company anticipates that such guarantees will be released in connection with the Split-Off.